 As you may have noticed before, I love to repurpose lots of different things, but old t-shirts are probably my favorite material to work with.
 The edges are hemmed in a way that forms a handy tube which is perfect for easily making drawstring closures.
 In literally less than a minute, once your sewing machine is out, you can have the sewing part finished for converting both sleeves of a t-shirt into 2 drawstring pouches.

-If you use the right size sleeve for the project you're making, and the sleeve is straight enough, there is only one small seam at the bottom to be sewn.
+If you use the right size sleeve for the project you’re making, and the sleeve is straight enough, there is only one small seam at the bottom to sew.
 I usually end up sewing 2 seams, though: one to straighten up the side seam, and the other to close up the bottom.
 (Sometimes I dew 3 seams, one on each side, and another on the bottom.)

 How to make a drawstring bag in less than 10 minutes!